srescio/ezviz-patched/INSTALLATION.md

 7. **Find "EZVIZ Patched"** in the store and install it
 8. **Restart Home Assistant**

-### 3. Configure EZVIZ Patched

-1. **Go to Settings > Devices & Services**
-2. **Click "Add Integration"**
-3. **Search for "EZVIZ Patched"**
-4. **Configure your EZVIZ account**
+### 2. Automatic Override

+After installation and restart:

+- **Your existing EZVIZ configuration will continue to work**
-5. **All your sensors should now work properly!**
+- **All your cameras and sensors will remain configured**

-## Why This Happens

-The original EZVIZ integration and this patched version both try to configure the same EZVIZ account.
-Home Assistant prevents duplicate configurations, so you need to remove the original first.
+- **The custom component will automatically take over**
+- **No reconfiguration needed!**

+## How Override Works

+This custom component uses the same domain name (`ezviz`) as the built-in integration.
+Home Assistant automatically prioritizes custom components over built-in ones, so your existing configuration will seamlessly continue working with the patched version.

 ## Troubleshooting

-### "Account is already configured" Error

-- Make sure you've completely removed the original EZVIZ integration
-- Check that no EZVIZ entities are still present in your system
-- Restart Home Assistant after removing the original integration

 ### Integration Doesn't Appear